build-trust/ockam-documentation/guides/use-cases/apply-fine-grained-permissions-with-attribute-based-access-control-abac.md

 # Create an identity and authenticate the identity for this control plane
 # with the Orchestator project.
-ockam identity create control_identity ockam project authenticate --token $cp1_token --identity control_identity
+ockam identity create control_identity ockam project authenticate $cp1_token --identity control_identity

 # Create a node targeting the project as the control identity.
-ockam node create control_plane1 --project-path project.json --identity control_identity
+ockam node create control_plane1 --identity control_identity

 # Set a policy, create the tcp-outlet and forwarder.
 ockam policy create --at control_plane1 --resource tcp-outlet --expression '(= subject.component "edge")'